-Step 1 illustrates the need to verify a business entity and confirm the economic operator ID (EOID).
+Step 1 illustrates the need to verify a business entity and confirm the unique operator identifier (UOI).
 Before any business entity can access the EU DPP ecosystem, they must provide sufficient information to verify they are a legitimate actor.
-Once this is achieved, they will receive confirmation of their economic operator ID (EOID).
-The EOID may be used for access rights but also to associate multiple actors (e.g., subsequent importers authorised to import the product) with one product's DPP.
+Once this is achieved, they will receive confirmation of their unique operator identifier (UOI).
+The UOI may be used for access rights but also to associate multiple actors (e.g., subsequent importers authorised to import the product) with one product's DPP.